 When making a new job posting, you sometimes can get a massive influx of responses.
 While having options to make hiring decisions is excellent, sifting through a large pile of resumes is not.
 In such a scenario, finding top talent can feel like looking for a needle in a haystack, and by the time you see them, they may have gotten another job offer.
 Automation can help you find the right candidates before a competitor snatches them up.

 When candidate sourcing, whether it be from job boards, Linkedin, or social media, chatbots can pre-screen candidates with customizable conditions so that your team only sees qualified candidates.
 This HR tech allows for instant responses 24/7 365, facilitating engagement whenever the applicant is ready.
-Even if they aren't applicable for the role, they can be added to your integrated applicant tracking system and recommended for a different position either now or at a later date.
+Even if they aren't applicable for the role, they can be added to your integrated applicant tracking system using AI and recommended for a different position either now or at a later date.

 Saving Time for Recruiters